laro/Cilia/README.md

     - `int var` -> `Int __variable_var`
     - `class func` -> `class __class_func`
     - `yield()` -> `func __function_yield()`

-## No Trailing Semicolons
-As in Python, Kotlin, Swift, JavaScript, Julia
-- Advantage:
-    - Better readability
-- Disadvantage:
-    - Errors are less easily recognized
-        - Walter Bright / D: „Redundancy helps“
-    - This probably means that a completely new parser must be written, as the one from clang (for C++) no longer fits at all.
-        - As this is difficult & unclear/disputed: Keep C++ semicolons for now?
-- Multiline expressions:
-    - Explicitly via `\` or `(…)` / `[…]` / `{…}` as in Python
-    - ~~Implicitly/clever as in Swift, Kotlin and JavaScript?~~
-- Only in REPL:
-    - Trailing semicolon used to suppress evaluation output,
-        - as in Matlab, Python, Julia.

 ## String, Char & CodePoint